 The Sir Walter Raleigh Awards competition is presented annually by the Raleigh Public Relations Society as a showcase of exemplary work by Triangle public relations and communication professionals.
 The competition recognizes and honors all practitioners who have achieved excellence in the field — from freelance practitioners to full-service agencies.
-Participants and winners will be honored at the RPRS Annual Awards Banquet on Tuesday, October 17, 2017.
-Submissions are due by 5:00 p.m. on Friday, June 30, 2017.
+Participants and winners will be honored at the RPRS Annual Awards Banquet.
+Submissions details for 2018 will be posted soon.

 Who Can Submit?